 Add mushrooms to hot pan and cook 1 minute.

-Add white wine, squeeze juice of half the lemon, and cook until liquid is mostly reduced, 1-2 minutes.
+Add white wine, squeeze juice of half the lemon over pan, and cook until liquid is mostly reduced, 1-2 minutes.

-Add cream and ½ cup reserved pasta water.
+Add cream and reserved pasta water to sauce.
 Bring to a boil, reduce to a simmer, and cook until sauce is reduced by half, 4-6 minutes.